-In a shaker, muddle the simple syrup, lime juice and mint sprig.
+In a shaker, muddle the mint sprig, simple syrup and lime juice.

 Add the gin, ginger beer and ice, and shake until well-chilled.